windytan/redsea/CONTRIBUTING.md

 Some design philosophy:
 * Each JSON line should somehow correspond to a single RDS group.
 But this may well change in the future, for any good reason.
-* All JSON output should validate successfully against `schema.json`.
 * Data spread over multiple groups should be withdrawn until fully received, unless the user specifies the `--show-partial` option.
 * The hex output should be compatible with RDS Spy, the (unaffiliated) Windows GUI software.
 (Yes,